The Pros and Cons of Rooftop Solar in 2025

 Solar Increases Your Home Value

-And Zillow’s not the only organization reporting the benefits of solar on home value.
+And Zillow is not the only organization reporting the benefits of solar on home value.

 Net Metering Rollbacks

 Under Net Energy Metering (NEM), utilities credit solar module owners for excess generation that is distributed back to the grid.
-While many utilities still rely on NEM, some have begun rolling it back for a variety of reasons, including market maturation and the cost of utility’s bore under the system.
+While many utilities still offer net metering, some have begun rolling it back for a variety of reasons.

 Notable examples include: